kubeflow/kubeflow/docs_dev/releasing.md

 Update [workflows.libsonnet](https://github.com/kubeflow/kubeflow/blob/master/testing/workflows/components/workflows.libsonnet#L183)
 to checkout kubeflow/tf-operator at the tag corresponding to the release.

+**Note** We should make extra_repos and their versions a ksonnet parameter and set it in prow_config.yaml.
+We can then set it differently on the release branch.

 ## Update PyTorchJob
 Identify the [release](https://github.com/kubeflow/pytorch-operator/releases) of pytorch-operator you want to use.
   * If you need to cut a new PyTorch operator release follow the instructions in [kubeflow/pytorch-operator](https://github.com/kubeflow/pytorch-operator/blob/master/releasing.md)